Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Nemytskii neural operator with online adaptation

 Through the offline stage, we have obtained a model $F$ which can be used directly to predict the solution for a given parameter value $\bdmu^*$.
 However, this model may not be sufficiently accurate, especially for parameter values in regions with sparse training data.
 To further improve the prediction accuracy, we propose to conduct unsupervised learning to adapt the model during the online stage, using a formulation similar to that of PINNs.

-In the offline stage, we have trained three networks: the dimension reduction network $\Phi$, the solution reconstruction network $U$, and the parameter estimation network $\Theta$.
-In the online stage, the dimension reduction network is frozen, which means that the reduced basis functions obtained in the offline stage are used directly.
-We seek to adapt the solution reconstruction model $U(\phi_1,\ldots,\phi_r;\bdtheta_U)$ in an unsupervised manner.
-Recall that the reduced solution $u_{\rm rb}(\-x)$ is in the form of Eq.~\eqref{e:sol_rec}, and we plug it into the discrete PINNs loss \eqref{e:pinn_loss}, yielding our online loss function
+In the offline stage, we have trained three networks: the DR network $\Psi$, the SA network $\Phi$, and the hypernet $\sigma$.
+In the online stage, the DR network $\Psi$ is frozen, which means that the feature functions obtained in the offline stage are used directly.
+We seek to adapt the solution reconstruction model $\Phi(\bpsi;\bdtheta_\mathrm{SA})$ in an unsupervised manner.
+With the feature map $\bpsi$ being fixed, the NNO solution in the online stage can be written as